LuisEncastin/FormRocketCode/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------

-Project by José Luis Encastin Flores
+* Project by José Luis Encastin Flores

+* You can see this project at: https://luisencastin.github.io/FormRocketCode/

-Project features:
+* Project features:

 - Project made with HTML5, CSS3, Javascript and React.
 - From of react I use: useState, useEffect, react.context, Custom hooks, conditional rendering and the React-icons library.